kushal-chat/AC215_datadetox/README.md

 #### Scaling the Application

 The Kubernetes deployment supports horizontal pod autoscaling.
+It automatically scales the number of pods in response to load.
 To manually scale:

 ```bash
 # Scale backend